PavelSusloparov/sudoku-workshop/README.md

 # Testing workshop

-The repo is example of integration between 2 applications with Rest API JSON.
-Integration includes best practises, such as:
+The repo is an example of integration between 2 applications with Rest API JSON.
+Integration includes best practices, such as:

 * Contract testing with Cucumber and JUnit
 * Component testing with WireMock, Cucumber and JUnit